gmtsciencedev/mkdocker/README.md

 RUN _conda install fastp=0.23.4
 ```

-This is a fastp docker image - it may not be the most optimized fastp image (a multi-stage build would be slimer) but it's certainly the easiest code you'll find to create one.
-Three remarks:
+This produces a functional fastp image.
+While a multi‑stage build could produce a smaller image, the simplicity here is usually worth it:
-- `_conda install` is just like any conda install, you can have a long list of packages all in one line, specifying or not versions like with our `=0.23.4` option,
+- `_conda install` behaves like normal Conda but supports multiple packages in a single line,
-- the more packages you'll need, the more this conda approach makes sense and makes unlikely the fact that you'll gain much with a multi-stage build.
+- the more packages you install, the more advantageous this approach becomes.

 ### simple download

-Another fastp image, even lazier:
+A very lazy fastp image:

 ```docker
 FROM gmtscience/mamba

 RUN curl -L http://opengene.org/fastp/fastp.0.23.4 -o /usr/local/bin/fastp && chmod a+x /usr/local/bin/fastp
 ```

-### multi-stage approach
+### multi‑stage example from source

-The most complexe, from source approach, clearly not the one we recommand for fastp but maybe the only available options in some cases.
+The most complex approach, used only when no prebuilt binary or Conda package is available:

 ```docker
 FROM gmtscience/basebuilder